mlibrary/about-publishing/src/content/features/fund-to-mission-open-access-monograph-model.md

     corner.
 Main title reads \"Fund to Mission: University of Michigan Press' Open Access Model\" in white serif font. "
 sections:
-  - heading: Webinar Recording
+  - heading: Informational Webinar
-    subheading: May 18, 2021
+    subheading: Recording from May 18, 2021
     content:
       - type: highlight
         text: If you missed the webinar on May 18, watch the recording with live